-The Madison Fire Department Recruit Training Academy is a 16-week course designed to teach new firefighters and to challenge firefighters holding current State Certifications.
-During the Academy, recruits are taught the basics of firefighting and many advanced skills such as Smoke Divers, Advanced Rescue, Hazardous Materials Technician and Emergency Medical Technician.
+The Madison Fire Department Recruit Training Academy is designed to teach new firefighters and to challenge firefighters holding current State certifications.
+During the Academy, recruits begin with the basics of firefighting and progress until they are performing advanced, evolution-based scenarios such as smoke diving, advanced rescue, engine company "combat ready" drills, firefighter survival and rescue, and training needed to become a Hazardous Materials Technician and Emergency Medical Technician.
 The Academy is physically and mentally challenging.
-Not all make it through to completion.
+Not all recruits make it through to completion.
 The MFD Training Staff is committed to making the best new firefighters and making existing firefighters better.

 How long is the Recruit Academy?

 The Recruit Academy takes up to 20 weeks to complete.
 If a recruit has existing certifications and appropriate licenses, the Academy may be shortened.